CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 }
 ```

-It's important that the condition inside the parenthesis becomes false at some point - otherwise we'll have what's known as an infinite loop!
+It's important that the condition inside the parenthesis becomes false at some point - otherwise, we'll have what's known as an infinite loop!

 The `for` loop is similar to a while loop, but with a more specialized syntax.
 Programmers invented the for loop when they realized they were always doing the same three things: creating loop counter variables (like `i` above), incrementing them by some amount, and checking that they're less than a value.